Rafael Nadal Net Worth

 In 2003, Nadal was ranked no. 79 in the world and continued to build on his earlier success.
 He participated in various tournaments and won his first ATP title (a doubles event) in Croatia.
 Next year, he won his first ATP title for singles when he won the Prokon Open.
 He also played Federer for the first time, emerging victorious, and registered his first win in a singles event during the Davis Cup.

 During the next few years, Nadal continued his rivalry with Federer and won more Grand Slam titles.
 In 2005, Nadal won 79 matches while Federer won 81.
-This was a period where Nadal established his dominance on clay courts, and he eventually beat Federer in the final of the French Open, becoming the first-ever player to claim victory against Federer in a Grand Slam final.
+This was a period where Nadal established his dominance on clay courts.
+Nadal beat Federer in the semi final of the 2005 French Open.
+In 2006 he beat Federer at the French Open final, becoming the first-ever player to claim victory against Federer in a Grand Slam final.
 By the end of the year, Nadal had cemented his position as the second-ranked player in the world.

 Federer and Nadal traded victories and losses once again in 2007, although rumors of injuries would plague Nadal leading into 2008.
 That year, he met Federer in the Wimbledon final for what many consider to be the greatest tennis match of all time.
 Because of rain delays and evenly matched skills, the match became the longest in Wimbledon history.
 Finally, Nadal won the final set just before the court was eclipsed by darkness.
 Nadal finished the year with a number one world ranking.

 In 2010, Nadal completed his career golden slam by winning all four Grand Slam titles.
 During the next few years, Nadal continued to experience success on the court, although he was still troubled by injuries.
 By 2015, his success began to falter, and he failed to win a Grand Slam.
 This meant that his ten-year streak of winning at least one title per year had come to an end.
-Although he won an Olympic Gold medal in 2016, the year was also somewhat disappointing as he had to stop in order to let his wrist heal.
+This year ended somewhat disappointing as he had to stop in order to let his wrist heal.

 Nadal began 2017 with another loss against Federer, although he did reach the Grand Slam final for the first time since 2014.
 He also lost against Federer in the finals of the Miami Masters, marking a turning point in their rivalry in favor of Federer.
 However, he managed to win the French Open for a record tenth time, consolidating his position as number one in the world once again.
 With this accomplishment, Nadal was the first player over 30 to finish the year at the top rank.